magmukendi/cs50w-wiki/README.md

   - **Markdown to HTML Conversion**:  On each entry's page, any markdown content is be converted to HTML before being displayed to the user.

 There is a walkthrough video to help better understand the project.
 [Click here](https://www.youtube.com/watch?v=_uAzlZyqeSo) to see it.

+## How to test the project ?

+Given that the project is not hosted online, it can only be tested locally.

+In order to test the project locally, follow the instruction below:

+1. Clone the repository locally
+   By doing `git clone https://github.com/magmukendi/cs50w-wiki.git`
+2. Run the project locally
+   Before running the project locally, make sure that python and django are install.
+If they are already installed, run `python manage.py runserver` and you should be able to test the functionality mentionned above.